rebelsky/sams-assorted-musings-reflections/grammarly-2017-06-05.md

 So, yes, that seems reasonable [2].

 Does the number of words I use when writing indicate the size of my vocabulary?
-I doing think so.
+I don't think so.
 There are words in my vocabulary, like ennui and defenestrate, that I rarely, if ever, use in these musings [3].
 But perhaps they've done careful studies about the ratio of words used in Grammarly-reviewed writing to actual vocabulary size [4].
 It's a